 The Paradoxical Commandments were written by Kent M. Keith in 1968 as part of a booklet for student leaders.
 This website provides information about the origin of the Paradoxical Commandments and the many places they have been sighted over the years.
 You can purchase Dr. Keith's book, Jesus Did It Anyway: The Paradoxical Commandments for Christians and other products, and share your story about how the Paradoxical Commandments have made a difference in your life and faith.
 You can also learn about the author and contact him directly.

-For forty years, the Paradoxical Commandments have circled the globe.
+For more than forty years, the Paradoxical Commandments have circled the globe.
 They have been put on walls and refrigerator doors, featured in speeches and articles, preached from pulpits, and shared extensively on the web.
 They have been used by business leaders, military commanders, government officials, religious leaders, university presidents, social workers, teachers, rock stars, parents, coaches, and students.
 Mother Teresa thought the Paradoxical Commandments were important enough to put up on the wall of her children's home in Calcutta.

 The Paradoxical Commandments have touched the hearts of millions of people all over the world.
 We hope that the Paradoxical Commandments will touch your heart, too!